How To Establish A Health Tourism Company in Turkey?

 These sanctions are not the only ones that may be imposed.
 Administrative penalties and administrative fines may also be imposed.
 The administrative fine may be up to half of the company’s monthly gross earnings.

-While establishing a medical tourism company may seem attractive to many investors, companies that want to operate as medical tourism intermediaries or agencies must strictly comply with the above-mentioned criteria for the company’s establishment.
+Although establishing a health tourism company is attractive to many investors, companies that want to operate as a health tourism intermediary will need to strictly follow the above-mentioned points.
 These are the procedures related to the establishment of the company.
-After the company is established, relationships with healthcare facilities, i.e., hospitals or clinics, as well as with patients/tourists, accommodation and tour companies, will begin.
+After the establishment of the company, relations with health tourism health facilities, namely hospitals or clinics, patients/tourists and accommodation and tour companies will begin.

 IV.
 BAL Law Firm provides Legal Consultancy Services for Medical Tourism Company Establishment and Management.